kristinriebe/DensityIngest/README.md

 Anatoly Klypin.
 Adjust the routines in the reader, if you have a different format.

-For any questions, please contact me at
+For any questions, please contact me:
 Kristin Riebe, kriebe@aip.de